devnax/naxcss/README.md

    // set you own class prefix
    classPrefix: "css-",

+   // Defaul the css fucntion return a class name.
+If you want to get whole css factory the you can set return_css true.
+   return_css: false,

    // You can use it for your responsive breakpoint. you can define your screen size with a name then it will work for your responsive design.
    breakpoints: {
       xs: 500,